meowgorithm/babycron/README.md

 Note that if you’re running a script you *must* include the interpreter in the second argument (i.e. `sh` or `/bin/sh`), regardless if you have a `#!` and executable permissions.
-Additionally, Babycron will find program in your `PATH`, so simply `bash` or `sh` is usually fine.
+Babycron will search your `PATH`, so things like `bash` or `sh`, without the full path to the interpreter, is usually fine.

 In Docker: